 As we say goodbye to 2017 and welcome 2018, many of us will find ourselves resolving to make this coming year better than the last.
 The most popular New Year’s resolutions include losing weight, saving money, and spending more time with friends and family.
 Rather than going it alone, why not get your family involved and resolve to make this next year a better one for all of you?
-Here are some New Year’s resolutions that you as a parent and your family can collectively commit to in 2018:
+Here are some New Year’s resolutions that you as a parent and your family can collectively commit to this year.

 This is my favorite family resolution because it doesn’t cost a dime or require any advanced planning.
 Resolve to talk to each other, and yourself, in a kinder way this year ahead.
 The world, and our own homes, could always use more kindness.

 Exercise doesn’t have to be done in the gym on a treadmill sweating it out for thirty-minutes.
 Grab a ball and head to the local park.
 Find a walking trail and take a stroll.
 Grab your bikes and take a family bike ride.
 Exercise is always more fun when done with others and what better way to create healthy habits and set a good example for your family than by doing it as a family?